 As we all know, cockroaches are very nasty little critters that no one really wants to run loose in the home, especially not in the bed.
+If keeping the lights on doesn’t do the trick i highly recommend the bait stations on amazon.
+Pro exterminators use these to stop infestations.

 Although there are lots of things that can be done to keep them out of your bed, and even completely out of the living space, as people keep asking, will keeping lights on keep roaches away.